 Turn up the humidifier

-As the weather turns colder, the air becomes much drier.
+As the weather turns colder, and it is time to stay healthy, the air becomes much drier.
 Dry air does nothing for your cough and sore throat; in fact, it can make you feel worse.
 Add a little moisture to the air with a humidifier to help reduce your symptoms.

 If you eat healthy, get good sleep, manage stress well, and move your body, you are already ahead of the game when it comes to fighting off viruses that come your way.